isomerpages/moe-bedokgreensec/pages/Extraordinary Teachers who Go Above and Beyond!.md

 Our very own Vice-Principal, Ms Foo Sheue Feng, was a recipient of Outstanding Youth in Education Award in 2003.

 Our teachers have also received a number of outstanding awards.
-Among them are, Mr Lee Beng Wah (President’s Award for Teachers, 2013), Mrs Tang-Lee Choon Tien (EcoFriend Award, Educational Category, 2014), Mdm Nur ‘Abidah Binte Abdul Rahman (Anugerah Arif Budiman Perangsang, 2015) and Mr Leow Wee Meng Frankie (Outstanding Computing Teacher Award, 2018, President’s Award for Teachers Finalist, 2020).
+Among them are, Mr Lee Beng Wah (President’s Award for Teachers, 2013), Mrs Tang-Lee Choon Tien (EcoFriend Award, Educational Category, 2014), and Mdm Nur ‘Abidah Binte Abdul Rahman (Anugerah Arif Budiman Perangsang, 2015).

 In Bedok Green, our teachers take pride in creating innovative and engaging lessons to excite our students.
 Here are some interesting lessons that you can look forward to!